Minories

-Minories (/ˈmɪnəriːz/ MIN-ə-reez) is the name of a small former administrative unit, and also of a street in central London.
+Minories (/ˈmɪnəriːz/ MIN-ə-reez) is the name of a small former administrative unit, and also of a street in the Aldgate area of the City of London.
 Both the street and the former administrative area take their name from the Abbey of the Minoresses of St. Clare without Aldgate.

 Both are positioned just to the east of, and outside, the line of London's former defensive walls, in London's East End.
 The area of the former administrative unit was outside the City of London (most recently in the London Borough of Tower Hamlets), with the street partially in the City and partly in Tower Hamlets.
 Boundary changes in 1994 mean the area of both is now wholly within the City of London.

 Toponymy

-Minories' name is derived from the former Abbey of the Minoresses of St. Clare without Aldgate, a house of the Poor Clares, members of the Order of St Clare, founded in 1294 and known generally in medieval England as "minoresses".
-A "minoress" was a nun in the Second Order of the Order of Friars Minor known as Franciscans.
-(A small side-road off Minories is named St. Clare Street.)
-The name can be found in other English towns, including Birmingham, Colchester, Newcastle upon Tyne and Stratford-upon-Avon.
+Minories' name is derived from the former Abbey of the Minoresses of St. Clare without Aldgate, founded in 1294.
+The minoresses were nuns, the name being an anglicisation of the latin sorores minores ("little sisters"), a name they took out of humility.

+The Abbey was also known as the Abbey of St Clare, and by a variety of other variations.
+The Abbey was a house of the Order of St Clare of Assisi founded by St Clare, one of the first followers of St Francis of Assisi.
+The order was and is the female branch of the Order of St Francis or Order of Friars Minor known as Franciscans.

+As an expression of humility, the male Franciscans had adopted for themselves the Latin term fratres minores ("lesser or little brothers"), rendered in English as "friars minor" or just "minors".
+In a similar way, the female Franciscans were known in Latin as sorores minores ("lesser or little sisters"), anglicised to "minoresses".

+Members of the order were also known as Poor Clares or Clarisses, and the name St. Clare Street, just off the Minories reflects that.

+The name Minories can be found in other English towns, including Birmingham, Colchester, Newcastle upon Tyne and Stratford-upon-Avon.

-Governance
+Governance and history

 Minories was in the ancient parish of St Botolph without Aldgate until 1557, when it became extra-parochial.

 The area was a papal peculiar outside the jurisdiction of the English bishops.
 The abbey was dissolved in 1539, the property passing to the Crown.
 The chapel of the former abbey became the Church of Holy Trinity, Minories, and other buildings were used as an armoury and later as a workhouse.
 In 1686, the area became part of the Liberties of the Tower of London.
 The Minories area historically hosted a large Jewish community.

-Minories Holy Trinity, also known as Minories Holy Trinity, was abolished as a civil parish in 1895 and absorbed into the parish of Whitechapel.
+Minories Holy Trinity was abolished as a civil parish in 1895 and absorbed into the parish of Whitechapel.
+The parish took its name from Holy Trinity Minories church, just off St Clare St, which was built 1706 on the site of an earlier church but destroyed during the Blitz in 1940.